foodmike/obsidian-dolsaar-public/README.md

 # Session Journal

-This project contains the session journals for the Dolsaar Campaign.:wq
+This project contains the session journals for the Dolsaar Campaign.